-No records safety regulation
+No records of safety regulations

-Indonesia’s communications minister said the final week he could recommend that social media and messaging structures make it obligatory for customers to sign up their phone numbers to assist the government song illicit content and make prosecutions easier, the SCMP file says.
+Like India and others, Indonesia could legalize the policing of messaging apps.
+Indonesia’s communications minister said last week, he could recommend that social media and messaging structures make it obligatory for customers to sign up their phone numbers to assist the government song illicit content and make prosecutions easier, the SCMP file says.
 Here’s how India, Australia, and Singapore are already clamping down on WhatsApp.

 India: Govt wishes WhatsApp texts fingerprinted